 Nordic Pocket Chainsaw

-People who purchase a Sportsman Pocket Chainsaw get a convenient travel pouch they can loop around their belt.
+People who purchase a Nordic Pocket Chainsaw get a convenient travel pouch they can loop around their belt.
 You’ll also get a small fire starter you can stuff into the pouch with your chainsaw.

 PROs